Anna Demidova: Exile and death

-On the night of the execution, the family was awakened and told to dress.
+On the night of the murders, the family was awakened and told to dress.
 Demidova carried two pillows into which gems had been sewn.
-After the first volley of fire by the execution squad, Demidova, who had fainted after being wounded, revived and, finding herself still alive, exclaimed "Thank God!
+After the first volley of fire by the firing squad, Demidova, who had fainted after being wounded, revived and, finding herself still alive, exclaimed "Thank God!
 God has saved me!"
-Hearing her, the executioners turned on her.
+Hearing her, the killers turned on her.
 Crying, she attempted to defend herself, but was stabbed to death with bayonets.

 Discovery of remains

-The Bolsheviks, followed by the Soviet Union government, tried to suppress information about the executions of the Romanov family and their retainers.
+The Bolsheviks, followed by the Soviet Union government, tried to suppress information about the murders of the Romanov family and their retainers.
 In 1979 the gravesite containing most of the bodies was found by an amateur, but the government did not acknowledge this until 1989, in the period of glasnost.
 DNA analysis and forensics were used to identify the Romanov members.

 The remains of Tsarevich Alexei and one of his sisters were missing from this gravesite, but were finally discovered in 2007 in another, nearby, unmarked gravesite.
 Their identities were confirmed by DNA analysis, but the Russian Orthodox Church asked to retain Alexei's remains for more testing and, as of 2015, still held them.